Katrina-Dierking/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a library that is components based and uses that approach to build web apps.
+The main goal of components is to have reusable code which React is all about.
+You can manipulate the DOM API better with React.

 - [ ] What does it mean to _think_ in react?

+Thinking in React equates to thinking about components.
+With components, we can break an app into smaller pieces and join them again in one file.

 - [ ] Describe state.

+State is the current visual representation of the app on the screen; what is being rendered.

 - [ ] Describe props.

+Props (or properties) are objects that contain data from the state and is passed into other components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are usually outside of the scope of a function.
+They can also be things that happen that we don't necessarily want to happen.
+Not always.
+API's are a great example of a side effect because they're fetching data.

 ## Project Set Up